conjurer-rich/fast-flow-flywheel/pages/how-it-works/6-curate-a-flow-roadmap.md

 With strategic alignment, validated boundaries, and feasible futures in view, the final step is to bring it all together in a practical, navigable plan.

-The **Flow Roadmap** is the connective tissue between vision and execution.
+A **Flow Roadmap** is the connective tissue between vision and execution.
 It helps your organization take an iterative, low-risk approach to structural evolution—while staying focused on improving flow.

 ### Capture key decisions with Flow Decision Records